Avocado-fish/Demonic-Days.-A-Life-Of-a-Demon/README.md

     <h1 style="color: red;"> My Demonic Days </head>
     <body style="margin: 100px;">
         <title>Aoi's blog </title>
-    <h1 style="text-size-adjust:100px;">Welcome to my web page [still testing][Do not conteplate on my spelling and others(I'll show up at your house) p.s not really</h1>
+    <h1 style="text-size-adjust:100px;">Welcome to my web page [still testing][Do not contemplate on my spelling and others(I'll show up at your house) p.s not really</h1>

     Thursday

-        Winter Holidays, a time too rest and enjoy pease.
+        Winter Holidays, are a time to rest and enjoy peace.
         You know, even if I were a demon girl.
 I still need to take a bit of a rest sometimes.
-        I don't mean eating humens soul.
+        I don't mean eating human souls.
         I just love to take a bath and relax sometimes.
         I saw a random man trying to force me to enter a pub.
         Even though I'm pretty sure what he wants.